hoodiehq/hoodie/docs/guides/plugins.rst

       next()
     }

+Try it it at http://localhost:8080/hoodie/<app name>/api

 3rd party plugins
 ~~~~~~~~~~~~~~~~~

-Hoodie plugins are npm modules.
+Hoodie plugins are `npm modules <https://www.npmjs.com/search?q=hoodie-plugin->`.
 We recommend to prefix your plugin names with
 ``hoodie-plugin-``, but it’s not required.
 The folder structure is the same as
 for app-specific plugins: